s-k-z/seventy-hccs/README.md

    - seventyhccs_main_clan - Must be a name of a clan with a fully stocked VIP lounge
    - seventyhccs_side_clan - Must be a name of a clan with a fax machine and slimetube
-   - seventyhccs_stillsuit - Optional familiar name to be equipped with the tiny stillsuit

 3. Run the script file named **seventyhccs.js** using KoLMafia